cmbasse/OSC_Screen/README.md

 # OSC Screen Control
-## Allows the controll of a projection screen using OSC comands
+## Allows the controll of a projection screen using OSC commands

 ### Future Updates
 1. Add web status page